Migraine IV Therapy in Arizona: Fast Relief at Your Door

 | Treatment approach | Migraine cocktail IV + monitoring | Oral or injection medications | IV hydration + vitamins + support |

-The contrast is striking.
-An ER visit means driving with impaired vision, sitting under fluorescent lights while you wait, and then receiving a bill that could be ten times the cost of a mobile IV visit.
+Look at that table for a minute.
+An ER visit means driving with impaired vision, sitting under fluorescent lights while you wait, and then getting a bill that could be ten times what a mobile IV visit costs.

 With mobile IV therapy, a licensed provider arrives at your home, usually within an hour of booking.
 You stay in your dark, quiet bedroom.
 The provider handles everything.
-And the cost starts at just $149.
+Cost starts at $149.

-This is not about replacing emergency care for life-threatening situations.
-If you are experiencing the worst headache of your life, sudden neurological changes, or symptoms you have never had before, call 911 or go to the ER immediately.
-But for the recurring migraines you know all too well, mobile IV therapy may offer a faster, more comfortable, and far more affordable option.
+To be clear: this is not about replacing emergency care.
+If you are experiencing the worst headache of your life, sudden neurological changes, or symptoms you have never had before, call 911 or go to the ER.
+But for the recurring migraines you know all too well, mobile IV therapy may be a faster, more comfortable, and far cheaper option.

-If you have never had a mobile IV treatment, the process is straightforward.
-Here is exactly what happens, step by step.
+If you have never had a mobile IV treatment, here is exactly what happens.

 Step 1: Book your visit.
 Schedule online at revivago.com/book or call us.
 Same-day appointments are often available.